TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 The design collaboration client had to download huge amounts of data, mostly in the form of geometry pack files, whenever the user switched views or versions.
 However, when you compare geometry between views and versions, lots of it is identical.

 The main change for SVF2 is that geometry is [shared across views and versions](https://aps.autodesk.com/blog/model-derivative-svf2-enhancements-part-1-viewer).
 The SVF2 converter is very aggressive when it comes to identifying geometry that can be shared.
-First, each mesh is transformed so that it fits in a unit cube.
-The required transform is combined with the instance transform, so the model visually looks the same.
-This allows different sizes of the same geometry to be shared.
-For example, a 1 meter pipe and a 2 meter pipe would use the same geometry definition.
+A typical AEC model might see a [90% reduction in the number of meshes](https://aps.autodesk.com/blog/svf2-public-beta-new-optimized-viewer-format), with even greater savings as meshes from version 1 are reused in other views and versions.

-The converter then calculates a hash of the geometry.
+The SVF2 converter calculates a [hash](https://aps.autodesk.com/blog/find-model-difference-model-properties-api) for each geometry.
 Each stored geometry definition is identified by its hash value.
-The hash function is based on a set of geometric metrics calculated from the geometry.
-SVF, like [Navisworks]({{ nw_url | append: "#geometry" }}), uses simplified geometry in the form of triangle meshes.
-It's easy to generate multiple different mesh representations for a surface or solid that look identical.
-The hash function is designed so that different mesh representations of the same source geometry have identical hashes and so can be shared.

 Obviously, great care needs to be taken to ensure that geometry with the same hash really is visually identical.
 There were a few evolutions of the hash function in the early days as [edge cases were discovered that led to geometry corruption](https://aps.autodesk.com/blog/update-svf2-ga-new-streaming-web-format-forge-viewer-now-production-ready).
 I remember one case where a set of roofs in a building model were rotated by 90 degrees due to an error in the hash function.